eric-hansen/cs-shop/README.md

 The passwords are hashed, but a user you can log in with is `larhonda.hovis@foo.com:cghmpbKXXK` (username:password).

 # FAQ

+**Q**: I get an error saying that the key isn't generated.
+Why?

+You need to run `./vendor/bin/sail artisan key:generate` after installing the composer dependencies (the first Docker command).

 **Q**: Why does the database seeder (`BaseSeeder`) load a local file?